-- ✓ Complete the required forms and make/keep a copy for service on the other party. - ✓ Provide a copy of your driver's license or Affidavit, and the envelopes - ✓ Submit all of these documents to the Clerk along with the forms and filing fee - ✓ Wait at least two weeks to hear from the Case Manager in the Family Law Court Staff office (separate from the Clerk's office).
-If you do not hear from the Case Manager within two weeks, please contact the Case Manager listed below either by telephone or by email. - ✓ CALL THE CASE MANAGER FOR UPDATES.
+- ✓ Complete the required forms and make/keep a copy for service on the other party. - \checkmark Provide copies of the items listed above these instructions - \checkmark Submit all of these documents to the Clerk with the forms and filing fee - ✓ Wait at least two weeks to hear from the Case Manager in the Family Law Court Staff office (separate from the Clerk's office).
+If you do not hear from the Case Manager within two weeks, please contact one of the case managers listed below either by telephone or by email.
+The Clerk's office will not have updates to your case.
+Please do not call the Clerk's office for updates. - ✓ CALL THE CASE MANAGER FOR UPDATES.